Read time: 6 minutes

 If you’re employed in large corporations or multinational companies, you’re likely well-acquainted with the significance of teamwork and collaboration.
 There are occasions when we need to coordinate meetings with colleagues operating from different locations or with external parties for the purpose of sharing information.
 Enter Microsoft Teams—a collaborative platform we rely on.
 Since its inception, Microsoft Teams has surged to become the fastest-growing application within the Microsoft 365 suite.
 It boasts millions of users worldwide, spanning various enterprises.
 Through Microsoft Teams, establishing connections and disseminating data and information to both internal team members and external stakeholders is seamless.

 To provide access to users outside the team, Microsoft Team has two options – External Sharing and Guest Access.
 With external sharing, SharePoint Online makes all kinds of data and information accessible to specific users.
 And with guest access in Microsoft teams, the owner can allow an outsider to join by granting access permission.

-Guest access is helpful when you want an outsider to join the team for meetings or idea sharing with limited access to data (to avoid security breaches).
-Guest access can be allowed for chats, video, and voice calls.
+Enabling guest access proves beneficial when you need an external participant to join the team for meetings or idea exchange while restricting their access to sensitive data in order to prevent security breaches.
+This feature permits guests to engage in chats, video, and voice calls.